 A little early but here’s my solution for a socially distanced Halloween😁🎃.
 Yes, I asked my family and neighbors to dress up their kids for my silly video.
 They did get candy out of the deal. #halloween #trickortreat #sociallydistanced #happyhalloween #halloweendecorations #socialdistancing #covidhalloween #halloweenzipline #crispyboys

-I think my plan is simple, I’m buying regular big candy bars for my kiddos, I’ll let them know to come pick them up, and I’ll stay inside, bundled up with this new favorite cocktail!
+I think my plan is simple, I’m buying regular big candy bars for my kiddos, none of those miniatures.
+I’ll let them know to come pick them up, we’ll share niceties from afar, and then I’ll go inside, get all bundled up and enjoy my new favorite cocktail!

 I wondered how it might be with a bit of a stronger kick.
-Not unlike my journey from removing jalapenos in dishes served at local restaurants to loving them today, I’ve found in many situations that a touch of tequila is far more appealing than the blandness of vodka.
+Not unlike my journey from removing jalapenos in dishes served at local restaurants to loving them today, I’ve re-discovered tequila after too many bad margaritas.
+In more than one situation I’ve found that a touch of tequila is far more appealing than the blandness of vodka.

 Not that I haven’t experimented with other warm tequila drinks but I wanted something simple; maybe with those candy bars I’ll provide a tipple for my friends too.
 A Thermos filled with this elixir waiting for any friend as they traipse over with their kiddos.
-Just enough for a sip; you know to warm them on the long journey home.
+Just enough for a sip from prepared small cups; you know to warm them on the long journey home.
 Across the street.

-In preparation for Halloween, I invited my neighbor Amy over to share this cocktail with me.
+In preparation for this post, I invited my neighbor Amy over to share this cocktail with me.
 Amy was also my model for this event and I was lucky that her day rate was simply the cocktail in the photo.
 I can do that!
-Through the magic of a long lens, we actually practiced social distancing and truth be told, knowing her family is practicing the same good habits I do made the decision easier.
+Through the magic of a long lens, we actually practiced social distancing and truth be told, knowing her family is practicing the same good habits I do so it made that decision easier.

 I MISS PEOPLE!!!
 Oh did I just yell that.
-But I do; sometimes a cocktail is necessary!
+But I do; sometimes a cocktail with a friend is a life necessity!

 Funny, I actually anticipated some hesitation from her at the notion of using tequila in a cocktail with cream and coffee liqueur but she was delighted and LOVED the idea and we both sipped away and had a great time.
 With our witch hats on no less!

 Take a leap of faith and trust me on this one…I’m betting that once you try it, vodka will take a backseat and tequila will help this be your new after dinner favorite too!
-This is a great winter warmer; sure, it’s fun for Halloween but it’s great all season long!
+This is a great winter warmer; sure, it’s fun for Halloween but it really should not be limited to one day, it’s great all season long!

 PIN IT!
 ‘Tequila, Kahlua and Cream Cocktail’